jbrownkramer/strangerThingsHouse/README.md

 * Arduino code for controlling the lights with an ESP8266
 * PHP code for accepting, filtering, and queueing messages
 * HTML for the website
+ * Note, Website/en is a list of naughty words!